 While Washington State does not require you to use the services of an attorney in a dissolution case, you must use specific forms, and you and your spouse must follow a case schedule issued by the court.

 When you hire an attorney, he or she functions as an advocate for your interests during this difficult time.
-An attorney knows your legal rights, knows the process to follow, and knows which papers need to be filed.
+An attorney knows your legal rights, the process to follow, and which papers need to be filed.

 What if I cannot afford an attorney to represent me?